-But then lo and behold DVDs came out!!
+But then lo and behold DVDs came out, then Amazon, Netflix and all the other apps!!
 Okay, so now I collect DVDs of the movies I didn’t get to see or loved.
 What!
 Now there is Blue Ray??
 What will they think of next?
-What will I do with all these old VHS tapes when there are no more VHS players in the thrift stores because they have only carry Blue Ray DVD players??!!

 9. Going to visit our kids’ homes for holidays and not having to rush around trying to clean up our homes for guests.
 Also not having to prepare a meal for them, when I hardly ever cook now.
 Not that I mind it but I am not as young nor am I as good a cook as I used to be.
 But still there lurks the desire to feed my children!!

-10. Thinking how good it feels to be alive and being thankful for every functioning sense we have!
+10. Thinking how good it feels to be alive and being thankful for every functioning sense and body part we have that still works and isn’t arthritic!
 Pause when taking a walk and just listen, look, smell all of the wonders missed due to work’s, children’s and aging parent’s schedules.
 This is your time to slow down enough to live with all of your senses wide open to receive the wonders around you!

 I realize many seniors have to work still and some may be having a hard time with their health.
 But that means it is even more important to find joy in the little things.